 While this sounds simple, it’s difficult for a human resources team to pin down as a single metric as people are motivated by different things.

-Intrinsic motivation: Employees are driven by their psychological desire to do meaningful work with their fellow humans, and do it well.
-Intrinsic rewards include helping their team perform the best, pleasing management, or making a difference in the community or the world.
+Intrinsic motivation: This is more often tied to engagement.
+Employees are driven by their psychological desire to do meaningful work with their fellow humans, and do it well.
+Intrinsic rewards include helping their team perform the best, contributing to business success, or making a difference in the community or the world.

 When you think about motivated employees, you probably picture a team of happy, focused workers, who are willing to take on tasks, complete them competently and quickly, and have the energy left to tackle some more.